zjustus/CSV-to-CSV-converter-tool/README.md

 ## Advanced notes
 - If multiple JSON files exist in the applications directory it will load only the first one on startup. make sure only one exists.

+## Processing order
+When building def.json files it may be useful to know the order of operations for CSV processing
+1. load in input column value if present
+2. apply transformations in order defined by def.json file
+3. apply if then else logic
+4. apply padding logic
+5. insert processed value into the back of the existing output column or create a new one if it docent exist.

 ## Json Sections
 - defTitle - The title of the transformations, displayed on the main window
 - delimiter - what separates the columns